 Quite Drunk, feeling poor and very full there was little else to do but snooze the meal off under the Vegas sun by the pool.
 Before heading back to the room to get ready for our show tonight.

 The tradition in Vegas is dinner and a show, but with the amount, we shoveled away at brunch we were not going to need to eat for a few days so skipped dinner and just hit the Show.

-It also features a few variety acts such as jugglers, Hula hoop performer, and a very very weird “physical Comedy act” which went down very well with the audience, but left us a bit …wtf!
-There are plenty of glitzy showgirl dancers and large scale set changes and big dance numbers.
+It also features a few variety acts such as jugglers, Hula hoop performers, and a very very weird “physical Comedy act” which went down very well with the audience, but left us a bit …wtf!
+There are plenty of glitzy showgirl dancers and large-scale set changes and big dance numbers.

 Following the show, we took a slow stroll back up the strip and took in the fountains at the Bellagio, before getting back to the mirage.
 We had $50 Freeplay from MyVegas so hit the floor to try and cash in on that.
 Playing the slot’s proved quite fruitless and we managed to convert our $50 free play into $10 real cash, which is pretty disappointing.

 Attraction cost: $116

 Las Vegas Go Card running Total

 We are keeping a running total as we use the pass to show what value we are getting.
 On this trip, we intend to show just how easy it is to get great value out of the pass without really trying.
 We are focusing on relaxation and enjoying the city not tearing around doing everything we can, and still, we intend to save some serious cash with the pass.